ChaskinOnChain/datalayer-docs/docs/Learn/Components/Capacitors.md

 ### Capacitor Insights

 The storage of messages in packet form and the native batching of payloads optimize gas performance.
-The Socket’s role is to encode key parameters into a message, hash the encoded data, and then store it in the Capacitor until it's ready for emission.
+Socket’s role is to encode key parameters into a message, hash the encoded data, and then store it in the Capacitor until it's ready for emission.

 Transmitters, functioning as off-chain entities, seal messages within capacitors, transforming them into a Packet, and then sign the Packet.
 The Packet is released when the transmitter calls the `sealPacket` method on the capacitor, marking the readiness of the messages for inter-chain transit.